 Synopsis

-Go check out the photographic images courtesy of Stuart Spence, Lawrence Markham, Liz Reed, and Tony Mott in the image gallery below.
+Cover project photo by Mark Ray.
+Other photographic images courtesy of Stuart Spence, Lawrence Markham, Liz Reed, and Tony Mott in the image gallery below.

 Story

 Steve Connolly was born into a family of vaudevillians, leftists and writers.
 He lived fast and loose with a ‘stick it to the man’ vibe.
-His schooling at Brinsley Road Free School encouraged the pupils “not to colour in, but to colour out.’
+His schooling at the controversial Brinsley Road Free School encouraged the pupils “not to colour in, but to colour out.’
 An ideas man from an early age he was focused and determined to forge a musical path for himself.
 Steve was charismatic and a bit of an enigma, quiet till he knew you better, but always generous with his time.

-This is not a straight telling of Steve’s life.
+This documentary is a showcase of that 1980s independent music scene as reflected through Steve’s life.
 The film is helmed by fans and musicians influenced by his style as well as friends, industry professionals, journalists and venue owners who all discuss the eighties pub rock scene which spawned many successful acts but which lost many more to pressure, stress and substances.
 A mixed up time where a cold war fear that today might be your last was combined with a great hope that the eighties might be better than the previous decade.
 But the power structure was still macho and women musicians fought hard to earn an equal footing.
 In the age before the internet, social media and mobile phones, artists had limited options to publicise their music.
 The independent live music arena was a shot in the arm for anyone who thought differently from the mainstream and who wanted change.
 The cultural cringe that had straitjacketed the country was giving way to a feeling that Australia had talent to burn.
-Paul Kelly was one of a new vanguard of musicians using Australian vernacular and highlighting our aboriginal history in song.
+Paul Kelly was one of a new vanguard of musicians using the Australian vernacular and highlighting our aboriginal history in song.
 His band mates, The Coloured Girls/ Messengers were the tight knit unit that accompanied him.
 Comprised of drummer Michael Barclay, bassist Jon Schofield and keyboardist Peter Bull (augmented later with percussionist Ray Pereira), they rode a wave of success for 7 years and 5 albums ending suddenly in 1991.

 Steve’s musicality shines consistently across his whole career however.
-His self-taught guitar style snakes around the melody, embellishing delicately and his use of harmonic’s and feedback serve the emotion of the song.
+His self-taught guitar style snakes around the melody, embellishing delicately and his use of dynamics, double stopping and feedback serve the emotion of the song.
 The film dissects pressure, stress and excess in a time where support for mental health was non existent.
 For his era, Steve was one of Australia’s best guitarists, and yet people largely don’t know the name of the man who created those gems and that in itself needs correcting.
 The lyric from ‘Too Her Door’ is apt – ‘and his heart was singing like a low down guitar’.
 Steve’s melody lingers.
-As a die hard Bomber fan he would be pleased with the paving stone that lies at Windy Hill in his honour (original home ground of the Essendon Bombers).
+As a die hard Dons fan he would be pleased with the paving stone that lies at Windy Hill in his honour (original home ground of the Essendon Bombers).
 This film is a celebration of Steve’s life and musical work and a critique of the period he thrived in.

 Production Stage